Chapter 7 Bankruptcy

 - No, Chapter 7 bankruptcy will not erase every type of debt.
 Alimony, child support and property settlement obligations from a divorce are nondischargeable, nor are recent tax debts, most student loans, court fines, lawsuit judgments or any debts involving fraud, including last-minute credit card binges in either cash advances or luxury purchases within 60 days before a bankruptcy filing.

 - Yes, you can save your home from foreclosure and keep your car in a Chapter 7 bankruptcy — if you are current on your payment or able to make good on past-due amounts.
 Many people who file are able to keep these assets.

 Interested in Chapter 7?
 Contact Us Today.

 Let us help you figure out the best bankruptcy option for you.
 Whether this is Chapter 7 bankruptcy or another option, we can help you.
-To schedule a free consultation — please call our law offices directly or contact us online.
+To schedule a consultation — please call our law offices directly or contact us online.